apereo/cas/docs/cas-server-documentation/ux/User-Interface-Customization-CSSJS.md

 # CSS

-The default styles are all contained in two single files located in `src/main/resources/static/css/cas.css` and `src/main/resources/static/css/admin.css`.
+The default styles are all contained in one single file located in `src/main/resources/static/css/cas.css`.
 This location is set in `cas-theme-default.properties`.
 CAS by default uses [Material.io](https://material.io/) library and design specification as a base for its user experience.

 If you would like to create your own `css/custom.css file`, for example, you will need to update `cas.standard.css.file` key in that file.